-Figure 5.8 Recent and Committed Projects in the Freedom Area

-Table 5.3 Recent and Committed Projects in the Freedom Area
+Recent and Committed Projects in the Freedom Area (Table 5.3)

-Location Project Status Construction Cost А MD 26 - Turning Lanes Construction at Oakland Mills Road in Carroll County.
+Location Project Status Construction Cost A MD 26 - Turning Lanes Construction at Oakland Mills Road in Carroll County.
 Improvements include the addition of right and left turn lanes and a new traffic signal.
 Completed Spring 2018 \$2,720,000 Source: CTP В MD 26 - Intersection Capacity Improvements at Emerald Lane to Calvert Lane Completed Summer 2019 \$5,027,000 Source: CTP С MD 32 - Road Widening from Main Street to Macbeth Way Completed Fall 2020 \$4,180,000 Source: CTP

-Despite a low overall growth rate, the Eldersburg/Sykesville Subarea is expected to add the second most amount of people, households, and jobs in Carroll County.
+Despite a low overall growth rate, the Eldersburg/Sykesville Subarea is expected to add the second most amount of people, households, and jobs in Carroll County, as shown in Table 5.4.
 Over the past several years, the Eldersburg/Sykesville Subarea has rezoned many of its industrial parcels to commercial, creating ample opportunity for retail and office growth in the area.
 Most of the growth is expected to be contained along the main corridors, MD 26 and MD 32.